 Dreaming of an organised pantry?
-Learn a few tricks in choosing the right pantry organisation tools to create your very own clutter-free space.
+Check out these essential pantry organisation tools to create your very own clutter-free space.
 Having everything in order will make it easier to grab a quick snack, find that secret ingredient, or perhaps do some baking.

 Organising your pantry should start with clearing up your space.
 Sort through your supplies and discard those that have expired.
 This step will help you decide how to make the most of your limited or large pantry area.
 Do you have a vacant wall for hanging?
 Will extra racks or baskets fit in your cabinets?
 What are your frequently used items that need to be in containers?

 If you have several open shelves in your pantry, clear and sturdy plastic containers are ideal as they are lighter in weight than glass.
-Canisters with an airtight seal feature are also highly recommended to keep your dry goods fresh longer.
+Canisters with an airtight seal like our KitchenPro Denny range are highly recommended to keep your dry goods fresh longer.
 The best part is, you can pop them in the dishwasher for a quick cleanup.
 Use the long, rectangular canisters for storing your dried spaghetti noodles, lasagne sheets, and cereals.
 Cookies, candy, crackers, and beans on the other hand are perfect for short, square-shaped ones.

 Nuts, flour, sugar, and dried fruits are some of the frequently used food items that are perfect in glass jars.
 Clip top jars in varying sizes will keep your food fresh with an airtight seal, while those with wide openings are ideal for staples that need to be scooped out.
 Clear glass also lets you know at a glance when you need to purge or restock.
 Using non-absorbent, stain-resistant jars is also ideal for keeping wet goods like honey or oil.
 They work well in cold storage, too.

 The freshness and aroma of coffee beans, ground coffee, and spices can be significantly affected when exposed to light and air.
-For these ingredients, ceramic or metal canisters are ideal.
-Containers made of stoneware usually come in beautiful colours and designs that can help you create a bright or rustic pantry.
+For these ingredients, metal canisters are ideal.
 Contemporary kitchens make a perfect match with tin or stainless steel containers.
 Aside from their lighter and more durable material, metal canisters are stain and odour-resistant.

 If you have food in boxes or small bottles, putting them in one container will make them easier to locate.
 You can even arrange similar items together so you can take them out in one go.
 For example, you can create labelled bins for baking, lunch box prep, breakfast, or pasta.
 Packed food items that may spill should be in plastic bins that are easier to wipe or clean.
 Wire baskets are great for storing fresh produce, while woven ones work for food in boxes or bags.